rgilmour70/ic-primo-ve/README.md

 ### Report a Problem

-We added a "report a problem" action  using the `prmSearchResultAvailabilityLineAfter` directive.
+We added a "report a problem" action  using the `prmSearchResultAvailabilityLineAfter` directive and [primo-explore-custom-actions](https://github.com/alliance-pcsg/primo-explore-custom-actions).
 This links to a form on the IC Library website.
 The code in this repository provides no functionality, just the link.

 ### EBSCO / Google Scholar / WorldCat Links